dataset-ninja/minne-apple/README.md

-# MinneApple: A benchmark dataset for apple detection and segmentation
+# MinneApple: A Benchmark Dataset for Apple Detection and Segmentation

-MinneApple is a dataset for instance segmentation, object detection, semantic segmentation tasks.
+MinneApple is a dataset for instance segmentation, semantic segmentation, object detection tasks.